 Effective naval communications call for high performance and robustness.
-Meeting the requirements is challenging but Bittium's seamless broadband IP network meets the expectations where conventional systems would fail.
-Furthermore, as Bittium's radios and systems are software-based the future's hostile measures can be countered with software upgrades only.
+Meeting the requirements is challenging but Bittium's TAC WIN system together with the Tough SDR radios match the expectations where conventional systems would fail.
+Furthermore, as Bittium's radios and systems are softwarebased the future's hostile measures can be countered with software upgrades only.
 Especially taking the advantage of the elevated terrain on the coastal area, high throughput and range can be achieved for the fleet of naval forces out on the sea.
-The high capacity and low latency, self-healing and self-configuring features and ECCM capabilities combined with the ease of use make the IP-based system an optimal connectivity solution for any modern naval force.
+The high capacity and low latency, self-healing and self-configuring features and ECCM capabilities combined with the ease of use make the IP-based TAC WIN system an optimal connectivity solution for any modern naval force.